-Well.. think of the waterways around Jervis Bay- Moona Moona Creek, Currambene Creek, OR St Georges Basin (they are just local examples)
+Well.. think of the waterways around Jervis Bay- Moona Moona Creek, Currambene Creek, OR St Georges Basin (they are just local examples).

 An estuary is somewhere that may be a temporarily or permanently exposed to the sea and subject to tidal changes.
-They can be as big as Sydney harbour or small lakes and lagoons.
+They can be as big as Sydney Harbour or small lakes and lagoons.Why are they important?

 Estuaries are super important for filtering water and keeping our special bay pristine!

 These habitats provide places for thousands of bird species to live and migrate to.
-Some visiting birds have travelled far and wide and are even protected by international agreements like RAMSAR.How did we find this out?
+Some visiting birds have traveled far and wide and are even protected by international agreements like RAMSAR.How did we find this out?